theshark/theshark.github.io/contact.markdown

 Questions or comments regarding the Akula Games website or products?

-Let us know at support@akula-games.com
+Let us know at akulagames@proton.me